standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 ### Purpose of this Document

-In the tradition of "Hello, World" examples, this tutorial the the bare minimum to get you started using CIMPL.
+In [the tradition of "Hello, World" examples](https://en.wikipedia.org/wiki/"Hello,_World!"_program), this tutorial presents a very simple example to get you started using CIMPL.
 Upon completion of this tutorial, you will be able to try the [CIMPL In-Depth Tutorial](cimpl6Tutorial_detail.md) and get started creating a FHIR Implementation Guide (IG).

 ### Intended Audience

-The CIMPL Hello World Tutorial is targeted to software developers or people comfortable with programming languages.
+The CIMPL Hello World Tutorial is targeted to people with some programming experience.
 Familiarity with FHIR is helpful as the tutorial references FHIR artifacts (such as Resources, Elements, etc.)

 ### Prerequisite